rkp8000/mosquito_arena_my_code/visual_patterns/README.md

 It is also possible to make a velocity function that drives the rate at which the images in pattern.Pats are cycled through by the arena, but I haven't figured out all the details of how to do that yet.

+More information can be found in the flight simulator user guide, located at: http://www.iorodeo.com/sites/default/files/u3/flight_simulator_user_guide3.doc